Epistimio/orion/docs/src/developer/ci.rst

 #.
 Code styles verifications, and quality checks are run (``flake8``, ``pylint``, ``doc8``).
 The
    documentation is also built at this time (``docs``).
 #.
-When code style verifications and documentation built passes, A test environment is spun up for
+When code style verifications and documentation built passes, a test environment is spun up for
    each version of python tested (defined in ``.github/workflows/build.yml``).
 #.
 The test suite is run completely with coverage, including the dedicated backward
    compatibility tests.